APINKSHRIMP/Pokemon-TCG-Legacy/README.md

 ![Trainer icons](Image_Assets/Screenshots/banner.gif)

+# Update as of 30/07/2026

+Debugging going well, issue log being updated and a few bugs being found and fixed every day.

 # Update as of 19/07/2026

 Every single card set is now technically implemented.
 That's all 40 sets and nearly 2,000 cards playable covering Promos, e-card series, neo, the entire EX era and POP series 1-6.